Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Validation

 Each experiment was repeated five times at four different target speeds: $\lbrace 0.15, 0.20, 0.25, 0.30\rbrace ~\si{\meter\per\second}$.
 These velocities correspond to the commanded motion of the robot's flange to which the mannequin is attached.
 Since the motion is purely translational, every point on the mannequin moves at the same velocity as the flange.
 The robot’s joint encoders measure this velocity, which serves as the ground truth for validating the velocities estimated with \cref{alg:flow_est}.
-Throughout the mannequin’s motion, \gls{tof} data is recorded, and \cref{alg:flow_est} is evaluated offline using the collected dataset.
-It is worth noting that, despite the analyses being conducted offline, the algorithm takes approximately from 0.06 to 0.05~\si{\second} on a laptop equipped with a 1.4 GHz Quad-Core Intel Core i5 CPU.
-The execution time is affected by point clouds and clusters size and ICP convergence.
+Throughout the mannequin’s motion, \gls{tof} data were recorded, and \cref{alg:flow_est} was evaluated offline using the collected dataset. \ale{It is worth noting that, despite the analyses being conducted offline, the algorithm takes approximately from 0.05 to 0.06~\si{\second} on a laptop equipped with a 1.4 GHz Quad-Core Intel Core i5 CPU.
+The execution time is influenced by point clouds and cluster size, and ICP convergence.}